MACPHAIL MEMORIAL

 MacPhail Memorial Plaque ceremony at Dunlichity

-I enquired into whom needed to be involved and what design of Plaque we should have.
-Firstly I contacted the Minister at Dunlichity Church, the Reverend Lillian Bruce, who was a great help when I visited the Church in August 99.
-We discussed what we wanted and the wording and style of Plaque was contemplated.
-After a few ground rules were laid down I needed to go away and talk to the Lord Lyon to clarify a wording that would be historically correct and tasteful.
-As you can imagine the wording I started with was only vaguely what I ended up with.
-Then for the design of the stone, this was easy, as the Clan Macgilivray had a similar ceremony some four years earlier.
-I visited their stone and decided that it was perfect, it was clear, tasteful and it was sympathetic with the historical surroundings where it stood.
-So I discovered the Stone mason and choose the same design and type of granite, so that the plaque would not be out of place.
+I enquired into whom needed to be involved and what design of plaque we should have.
+Firstly, I contacted the Minister at Dunlichity Church, the Reverend Lillian Bruce, who was a great help when I visited the Church in August ’99.
+We discussed what we wanted and the wording and style of plaque was contemplated.
+After a few ground rules were laid down I talked to the Lord Lyon to clarify a wording that would be historically correct and tasteful.
+The design of the stone was easy as the Clan MacGillivray had a similar ceremony some four years earlier.
+After visiting their stone and finding it was clear, tasteful and sympathetic with the historical surroundings, I discovered the stone mason and choose the same design and type of granite.

-Next I contacted John Shaw of Tordarroch, John is very knowledgeable in these matters and whose family is buried in the enclosure next to where I intended to erect the plaque.
-So I wanted his support in placing and wording the plaque, infact it was Johns advice which lead me to contact the Lord Lyon.
+Next I contacted John Shaw of Tordarroch, who is knowledgeable in these matters and whose family is buried in the enclosure next to where I intended to erect the plaque.
+I wanted his support in placing and wording the plaque, and It was John’s advice which lead me to contact the Lord Lyon.

-Some time now passed before I could do any more.
-In June 2000 I received a phone call from Reverend Alistair Younger who informed me that the Reverend Bruce had been taken very ill and had been in Hospital for some time and would not be performing the Church service, at this point I would like to wish her a speedy recovery.
-This as you can imagine was a little devastating.
-I had sent Rev Bruce some information and history of the MacPhails so that she would be able to give an informed sermon.
-Luckily Alistair volunteered to perform the church service and the dedication of the plaque, so I copied the notes and history to him.
-Next I needed to invite guests who would appreciate the significance of the event and would add some credence to the day, even though everyone was welcome and especially MacPhails.
-This part was difficult but I knew that I could always depend on Clan Chattan Association members as the loyal proud clans people they are.
+In June 2000 I learned that Reverend Bruce was quite ill and had been in hospital for some time so could not be perform the church service.
+I had sent the Rev. Bruce some information and history of the MacPhails so that she would be able to give an informed sermon.
+Luckily, the Reverend Alistair Younger, who had informed me of the Rev. Bruce’s illness, volunteered to perform the church service and the dedication of the plaque.
+Next I invited guests who would appreciate the significance of the event and would add some credence to the day, though everyone was welcome, especially MacPhails.
+I knew that I could always depend on the Clan Chattan Association (CCA) members as the loyal proud clans people they are.

-I was then asked to request someone to give a reading at the church service, this was easy I could only ask John Mackintosh of Mackintosh.
-Because as Chief of Clan Mackintosh and President of the CCA and his family being so closely entwined with the history of the Clan Phail for hundreds of years, he was the obvious choice.
+I then asked John Mackintosh of Mackintosh to give a reading at the church service.
+As Chief of Clan Mackintosh and President of the Clan Chattan Association, he and his family were closely entwined with the history of the Clan Phail for hundreds of years.
 Luckily he accepted.
-So what have I forgot, yes you got it , I haven’t got a Piper!.
+So what have I forgot, yes you got it , I haven’t got a Piper!
 This is where a dear friend from Australia comes in.
-When the idea of a memorial was first voiced Allan McBean of Melbourne, kindly volunteered to write three Pipe tunes especially for the event.
-Well Allan went further he not only wrote the three MacPhail tunes he also wrote two Mackfall tunes and a special one for John Mackintosh of Mackintosh, called “John Mackintosh of Mackintosh welcome to Australia 1999.”
-The MacPhail tunes are called “The Clan Phail” which is a march and two Piobaireachd called “The MacPhails Lament” and “The MacPhails banner”.
-Allan sent these fine tunes on tape, which came in useful, as I never did get a Piper.
+When the idea of a memorial was first voiced, Allan McBean of Melbourne, kindly volunteered to write three pipe tunes especially for the event.
+Allan not only wrote the three MacPhail tunes, but he also wrote two Mackfall tunes and a special one for John Mackintosh of Mackintosh, called “John Mackintosh of Mackintosh welcome to Australia 1999.”
+The MacPhail tunes are called “The Clan Phail” which is a march, and two Piobaireachd called, “The MacPhails Lament” and “The MacPhails banner.”
+Allan sent these fine tunes on tape, which came in useful, as I never did get a piper.

-I set off up to Inverness on Thursday the 3rd of August with Cheryl, as we always do every year.
-We arrived just in time to attend the Clan Chattan Association AGM and Dinner, which was well attended and a very enjoyable evening was had by all.
-It is a highlight of the Clan year for most of us.
-The next day was the Field Fair at Moy Hall and Clan association Tent who are the guests of Celia Mackintosh of Mackintosh.
-Moy is always a happy fun event, if you have not been, then you must.
-On Friday night we drove up to Kingussie for the Macpherson Ball, this is always the best dance in the year and definitely not to be missed.
-We were joined by our good friends John and Karen Wilson of Kilwinnet, and Robert and Pauline Macgilivray and Rob Mackintosh from the good old US of A.
+On Thursday the 3rd of August, my wife and I set off for Inverness for the CCA Annual General Meeting and Dinner.
+It is a highlight of the clan year for most of us.
+The next day was the field fair at Moy Hall and with the CCA tent hosted by Celia Mackintosh of Mackintosh.
+On Friday night we drove up to Kingussie for the Macpherson Ball.
+We were joined by our good friends John and Karen Wilson of Kilwinnet, and Robert and Pauline Macgilivray and Rob Mackintosh from the United States.

-On Saturday both John Wilson and myself joined in the Clan March from “Old Ralia” to the Highland games lead by Cluny Macpherson the Chief of Clan Macpherson.
+On Saturday both John Wilson and myself joined in the Macpherson Clanmarch from “Old Ralia” to the Newtonmore Highland Games lead by Cluny Macpherson, the Chief of Clan Macpherson.
 The turn out was excellent with about 65 clansmen and a pipe band.
-Believe me it is some site.
 In the evening I understand was the usual Celighd, although I don’t remember much about it as I am lead to believe I was a little worse for a dram or two.

 We arrived at the church at Dunlichity at 6pm and set up the tape player and spoke with the Reverend.
 All I had to do now was hope people would come.
 Another good omen was that the weather was perfect, it was hot and dry, and probably the nicest day of the year so far.

-People arrived and more than I could of hoped for.
-John Mackintosh of Mackintosh gave a perfect reading without a fault, and the Reverend also gave a very ”Mindful“ sermon.
+People arrived — more than I could of have hoped.
+John Mackintosh of Mackintosh gave a perfect reading without a fault, and the Reverend also gave a very ”mindful“ sermon.
 He spoke of how family was so important and so were our roots as we all have a need to know who we are and where we came from.
-We then moved into the Churchyard to the Plaque.
-This was where I gave a short thank you to those involved, Reverend Younger, John Mackintosh for his Reading and Allan McBean for the Pipe music and the local residents for allowing us to invade their quiet peaceful church.
+We then moved into the churchyard to the plaque.
+This was where I gave a short thank you to those involved, Reverend Younger, John Mackintosh for his reading and Allan McBean for the pipe music and the local residents for allowing us to invade their quiet peaceful church.
 I also thanked Celia Mackintosh, John and Sylvia Shaw, Pauline and Robert Macgilivray and the Kilwinnets, for attending and making the event special.
-I would also like to thank Rex Davidson for making a heroic dash from Inverness to Edinburgh and then to Perth before returning to Dunlichity and just walking into the church as the service started.
-Also Jamie Scarlet Who I was so pleased to see, as I think of dear Meta as she was a good friend and is dearly missed.
-Also to the Clan Phail society in North America for there donation towards the Plaque.
+I also thank Rex Davidson for making a heroic dash from Inverness to Edinburgh and then to Perth before returning to Dunlichity and just walking into the church as the service started.
+Also, Jamie Scarlet, who I was so pleased to see, as I think of dear Meta as she was a good friend and is dearly missed.
+Also to the Clan Phail Society in North America for their donation towards the plaque.
 A special thank you to all those who came and remembered the MacPhails.

 We then listened to the special pipe music “The Clan Phail” followed by the Reverends dedication of the memorial stone.
-This was a very special occasion for me and those who attended, it showed that we haven’t forgotten our past and those who went before, because if they had not survived we would not be here to remember them, we continue their lives but in more comfortable settings.
-It was a peaceful relaxing ceremony with friendly caring people and great weather, what more could anyone want.
-The Plaque reads:
+This was a very special occasion for me and those who attended.
+It showed that we haven’t forgotten our past and those who went before, because if they had not survived we would not be here to remember them.
+We continue their lives but in more comfortable settings.
+It was a peaceful, relaxing ceremony with friendly, caring people and great weather.
+The plaque reads as follows:

 Scroll to Top